onzfonz/comp227/src/content/3/en/part3d.md

 }
 ```

-Our default configuration takes a bunch of predetermined rules into use from <i>eslint:recommended</i>:
+Our default configuration takes a bunch of predetermined rules into use from `eslint:recommended`:

 ```bash
 'extends': 'eslint:recommended',